 The practical training in biostatistics program is very attractive and enjoyable.
 It encourages students to work closely with faculty, promotes the exploration of career options and generates collaborative opportunities with other public health professionals.
 Through the participation in collaborative and interdisciplinary research, I have dedicated myself to help promote health across broader communities and populations.

 With the solid theoretical knowledge and the valuable hands-on experiences that I gained in the program, I hope to become a good researcher who can “see through” the problem beyond the symptoms and draw valid conclusions from the ever-expanding sources of information.
-I believe the education I am receiving from UB will help prepare me to become a strong candidate in the job market and have far-reaching impacts on my future career.
+I believe the education I received from UB will help prepare me to become a strong candidate in the job market and have far-reaching impacts on my future career.